 How to Remove Hot Glue from Any Surface

-Removing how glue from fabric take a lot of patience, but is actually very simple.
-In order to remove hot glue from fabric, you only need to follow three simple steps.
+Removing hot glue from fabric takes a lot of patience, but is actually very simple.
 The three steps below show you exactly how to remove hot glue from fabric with minimal damage to your project.

 - Do not touch the hot glue drop on your fabric.
 If you smear it or attempt to rub it off while still hot it can seep into the tiny gaps between threads in your fabric.
 Thinner cottons are especially prone to this.

 - Place your project with the spilled glue in the freezer.
 (Seriously.)
 This allows the glue to dry extra fast and ensures that it hardens.
 This should take 20 minutes to an hour depending on the thickness and temperature of the spill.

 - Peel the melted glue from your project very carefully.
 You will want to be especially careful with thinner fabrics.

 This is one of the hottest and easiest tips to remove hot glue from surfaces.
 Whether you have spilled hot glue on your table or placed it somewhere on your project it does not belong, this tip will do the trick.
 All you need to remove hot glue from most surfaces is rubbing alcohol and cotton swabs.